 The four golden signals of monitoring are latency, throughput, errors, and saturation.
 These have been championed by the Google SRE team and the larger web-scale SRE community as the most fundamental metrics for tracking service health and performance.

 Here is a brief description of these four golden signals:

 - Latency: The time it takes to service a request, with a focus on distinguishing between the latency of successful requests and the latency of failed requests.

-- Traffic: A measure of how much demand is being placed on the service.
+- Throughput: A measure of how much demand is being placed on the service.
 This is measured using a high-level service-specific metric, like HTTP requests per second in the case of an HTTP REST API.

 - Errors: The rate of requests that fail.
 The failures can be explicit (e.g., HTTP 500 errors) or implicit (e.g., an HTTP 200 OK response with a response body having too few items).